St Alban’s RC Primary School

 This document is to give families information about the variety of ways we support our children with special educational needs (SEN) to enable them to achieve their full potential.
 We provide a full range of educational and pastoral support to all and our aim is that children with SEN make very good progress.
 The information here is general; each child is an individual and will receive unique provision and resources where necessary.

 If you would like further information, or want to discuss anything, please contact our SEND Team.
-First point of contact is Mrs Deborah Tate and then Mrs Maria Duncan, our Assistant Head and SENCO., by email at the school office, or phone to make an appointment.
+First point of contact is Mrs Deborah Tate (SENCO)., by email at the school office, or phone to make an appointment:

 There are several reasons why a child may be identified as having SEN: